aws-solutions-library-samples/aws-insurancelake-etl/docs/loading_data.md

 1. Enter `Profiler` as the role suffix.

     {: .note }
-	This creates a new IAM Role called AWSGlueDataBrewServiceRole-Profiler.
+	This creates a new IAM role called AWSGlueDataBrewServiceRole-Profiler.

 1. Select `Create and run job`.